Ministers of other Churches FAQs

 Email email@example.com to register your interest and you will be sent the application forms within the application period: January to March for new applicants, May to August for existing applicants seeking to change or extend their status.

 I've only just been ordained - is that ok?

 Whilst there are no formal policies that insist on a length of service before applying, the panels tend to have more hesitations about applicants who are only recently ordained and you may therefore wish to reflect on whether you are sufficiently experienced in ministry before you apply.

 I am not yet ordained - can I still apply?

 It is possible for recommended candidates, student ministers or probationers to transfer into the Methodist Church in Britain but not to be Recognised & Regarded.
-If this is your situation, please get in touch with us (by e-mailing email@example.com) and we shall discuss the options with you.
+If this is your situation, please get in touch with us (by e-mailing firstname.lastname@example.org) and we shall discuss the options with you.
 This is currently under review.

 When are the interviews?

 For new applicants for transfer, interviews are held in March or April.
 For applicants seeking to change or extend their status, interviews are held in November.